Rodi26/AppTrustDemo/jira/README.md

 - Summary table of all tasks
 - Detailed task information with transitions
 - Status distribution statistics
+- Clickable links to JIRA tickets (automatically included in the data)

 This creates human-readable reports for stakeholders and documentation purposes.